Huynyn/VCRTScheduler/README.md

 2. Missing bilingual on a shift.
 3. Not enough people on a shift.

-Within each gap, the candidate list ranks by proximity of their existing availability (someone who's already available the shift before or the shift after is a much smaller ask than someone completely new to that day).
-The same list is appended to the PDF as a final page for offline reference.
-The soft rules (overnight gender mix, avoidance pairs, weekend doubles) are **never** treated as blocking — they're always relaxed first, before the solver ever falls back to partial mode.
 - **Sensible use of non-negotiables.** A responder is **flagged** (a warning, not an error) if their non-negotiables look over-used — specifically if they mark **more than 12h** as non-negotiable, or mark **6h+** non-negotiable